 If you plan to travel to Cuba, especially if you are living in or travelling to the United States, be aware the United States still enforces restrictions on travel to Cuba.

-Travel to Cuba for tourism by United States citizens, United States permanent residents or any person who is subject to United States jurisdiction (which can include Australians who live and/or work in the United States) is not permitted.
+Travel to Cuba for tourism by US citizens, US permanent residents or any person who is subject to US jurisdiction (which can include Australians who live and/or work in the United States) is not permitted.

 Also, if you intend to visit the United States after you have been to Cuba, take supporting documents about the purpose of your trip in case you are questioned by immigration officials at the port of entry.